 Examining the AD Docket

-You may examine the AD docket on the Internet at http://www.regulations.gov; or in person at the Docket Management Facility between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
-The AD docket contains this proposed AD, the regulatory evaluation, any comments received and other information.
-The street address for the Docket Office (phone: 800-647-5527) is in the ADDRESSES section.
+You may examine the AD docket on the internet at http://www.regulations.gov by searching for and locating Docket No. FAA-2019-0204; or in person at Docket Operations between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
+The AD docket contains this NPRM, the regulatory evaluation, any comments received, and other information.
+The street address for Docket Operations (phone: 800-647-5527) is listed above.
 Comments will be available in the AD docket shortly after receipt.

 Start Further Info

 James Galstad, Aerospace Engineer, Wichita ACO Branch, 1801 Airport Road, Room 100, Wichita, Kansas 67209; telephone: (316) 946-4135; fax: (316) 946-4107; email: firstname.lastname@example.org or Wichita-COS@faa.gov.

 Start Supplemental Information

 We invite you to send any written relevant data, views, or arguments about this proposal.
 Send your comments to an address listed under the ADDRESSES section.
 Include “Docket No. FAA-2019-0204; Product Identifier 2018-CE-042-AD” at the beginning of your comments.
 We specifically invite comments on the overall regulatory, economic, environmental, and energy aspects of this NPRM.
 We will consider all comments received by the closing date and may amend this NPRM because of those comments.